Cries for Pity, Missed Excitement, Taco Bell, and an Bonus Discussion of My Disappointment with Underground/Indie Hip Hop.

 I have never seen a man look as white as Sage, and I've never heard a white man have as much a natural sense of rythm as Sage.

-good hip hop with no profanity (I mean an artist's entire body of work.)?
+Why does it seem impossible to make good hip hop with no profanity (I mean an artist's entire body of work.)?
 I'm sure there is someone, somewhere.
 The "Christian Rap" I have heard sounds like it is five years old (From the year 2000 and like it is written by a child).
 Visit that web site and you will see what I mean.
 I have at times had a soft spot for Grits.

 I guess the world is waiting for my rap debut--but I'm still looking for my Dr. Dre. . .